 The final CIT payment is due between 9 April and 28 April.

 In general terms, tax authorities look at the consistency of the information delivered by the taxpayers and information reported by third parties.
 Tax authorities can issue communications in order to require explanations on any detected inconsistency.
 Additionally, accounting inspections can be performed.

 Statute of limitations

-Fiscal authorities have three years from the date of filing to start proceedings for tax audits or assessment and collection of taxes.
+Fiscal authorities have four years from the date of filing to start proceedings for tax audits or assessment and collection of taxes.

-The statute of limitations is extended from three to six years if the corresponding tax returns have not been filed or are incompletely filed.
+The statute of limitations is extended from four to six years if the corresponding tax returns have not been filed.
 A tax audit can be reopened, verified, or amended within one year from the date of completion.